Mountain biking: Advocacy organizations

-Mountain bikers have faced land access issues from the beginnings of the sport.
-Some areas where the first mountain bikers have ridden have faced extreme restrictions or elimination of riding.
+Mountain bikers have faced land access issues from the beginning of the sport.
+Some areas where the first mountain bikers have ridden have faced extreme restrictions or the elimination of riding.

 This opposition has led to the development of local, regional, and international mountain bike groups.
 The different groups that formed generally work to create new trails, maintain existing trails, and help existing trails that may have issues.
 Groups work with private and public entities from the individual landowner to city parks departments, on up through the state level at the DNR, and into the federal level.
 Different groups will work individually or together to achieve results.

 Advocacy organizations work through numerous methods such as education, trail workdays, and trail patrols.
-Examples of the education an advocacy group can provide include: Educate local bicycle riders, property managers, and other user groups on the proper development of trails, and on the International Mountain Bicycling Association's (IMBA), "Rules of the Trail."
+Examples of the education and advocacy group can provide include: Educating local bicycle riders, property managers, and other user groups on the proper development of trails, and on the International Mountain Bicycling Association's (IMBA), "Rules of the Trail."
 Examples of trail work days can include: Flagging, cutting, and signing a new trail, or removing downed trees after a storm.
 A trail patrol is a bike rider who has had some training to help assist others (including non-cyclists), trail users.

 The IMBA is a non-profit advocacy group whose mission is to create, enhance and preserve trail opportunities for mountain bikers worldwide.
 IMBA serves as an umbrella organization for mountain biking advocacy worldwide and represents more than 700 affiliated mountain biking groups.
 The group was originally formed to fight widespread trail closures.
 In 1988, five California mountain bike clubs linked to form IMBA.
 The founding clubs were: Concerned Off-Road Bicyclists Association, Bicycle Trails Council East Bay, Bicycle Trails Council Marin, Sacramento Rough Riders, and Responsible Organized Mountain.